-As a content owner who is responsible for translation quality, you need the right tools to help linguists produce high-quality translations and content.
-To know quality, you have to measure it.
+As a Content Owner or Localization Project Manager who is responsible for translation quality, you need the right tools to help linguists produce high-quality translations.
 The process of evaluating and providing feedback on translations is instrumental to enriching quality.

-Linguistic Quality Assurance (LQA) is a process by which human linguists review translations and, by using standard methodology, determine if they contain any objective errors.
+Linguistic Quality Assurance (LQA) is a process by which human linguists review translations and, by using a set methodology, determine if they contain any objective errors.
 Examples of objective translation errors could include, but are not limited to:

 - Any inaccuracy or inconsistency with your Glossary, Style Guide, Translation Memory